 Hamilton.
 It’s been dubbed the ‘game changer’ of 21st century theatre and has received countless five star reviews (even from me).
 But with Hamilton tickets disappearing like gold dust, just how are you meant to get your hands on them?

-A second batch of tickets for the West End show will be released on Monday 4 June 2018 at 12 noon for performances to Saturday 30 March 2019.
-The first batch sold out within hours, and the ‘cheap seats’ flew out in the second, so don’t throw away your shot and have a read of these top ticket buying tips.
+Tickets for the hit West End show are now being released on a monthly basis, so don’t throw away your shot and have a read of these top ticket buying tips.

 1. Get to grips with the ‘paperless ticketing system’

 The Broadway production has had endless problems with ticket touts, so to avoid this in the UK the producers have teamed up with Ticketmaster to introduce paperless ticketing.

 This is unlike any other West End production so make sure you have read the terms and conditions before booking.
 Here are the basics:

 - The original cardholder who books the tickets MUST attend the performance.

 - The name on the card must match the name on the account and therefore the booking confirmation.

 - This person must take the booking confirmation, the card they booked on and a form of official photo ID to the performance to gain the tickets and therefore entry.